-- (i) In order to meet the requirements of the European Commission for adequate publicity of opportunities, advertising will take place as follows as a minimum: - Requirements with a value in excess of £50,000 but less than £164, 176 (Supplies and Services) or in excess of £2,000,000 but less than £4,104,394 (Works): Council's own Website via the Public Procurement Portal: www.publiccontractsscotland.gov.uk - b.
-Requirements with a value equal to or in excess of £164,176 (Supplies and Services) or £4,104,3940 (Works): Official Journal of the

-European Union (first) and the Council's own Website, both via the Public Procurement Portal
+- (i) In order to meet the requirements of the European Commission for adequate publicity of opportunities, advertising will take place as follows as a minimum: - Requirements with a value in excess of £50,000 but less than £164, 176 (Supplies and Services) or in excess of £2,000,000 but less than £4,104,394 (Works): Board's own Website via the Public Procurement Portal: www.publiccontractsscotland.gov.uk - b.
+Requirements with a value equal to or in excess of £164,176 (Supplies and Services) or £4,104,3940 (Works): Official Journal of the European Union (first) and the Board's own Website, both via the Public Procurement Portal

-The single point of publication for these notices will be the Corporate Procurement Lead Officer.
+The single point of publication for these notices will be the Board's Corporate Procurement Lead Officer.
 This means that all Contracts subject to formal tendering procedures must be advertised via the Corporate Procurement Lead Officer, and that where quotation level requirements are advertised on a voluntary basis, the same requirement applies

-3 TENDERING VIA RESTRICTED PROCEDURES AND AD-HOC LISTS.
+3 TENDERING VIA RESTRICTED PROCEDURES AND AD-HOC LISTS

-- (i) Sponsors may only choose to use ad-hoc list or restricted procedure tendering in accordance with the guidance note at Annex 6 to these Orders.
+- (i) The Assessor may only choose to use ad-hoc list or restricted procedure tendering in accordance with the guidance note at Annex 6 to these Orders.
 Where this route is chosen, then the requirement shall be advertised in accordance with Part 2 Para 2 of these Orders and expressions of interest invited.
-After the expiry of the period specified in the public notice, a select list of tenderers will be drawn up from the list of applicants returning either a Single European Procurement Document (ESPD) or (only where this is not available) a questionnaire or providing other evidence of competence as set out in the advertisement.
-Invitations may then be made as detailed in part 7 of the Highland Council Procurement Manual. - (ii) Where a Restricted procedure is used, The ESPD must be made available electronically and freely to all candidates at the time of publishing the Contract notice, along with all other relevant procurement documentation.
-In selecting the candidates to be invited to tender, the Sponsor must accept the ESPD, consisting of an updated self-declaration as preliminary evidence confirming that the relevant candidate fulfils the conditions necessary for being invited to tender.
-The sponsor may require candidates and tenderers at any moment during the procedure to submit all or any of the supporting documents where this is necessary to ensure the proper conduct of the procedure.
+After the expiry of the period specified in the public notice, a select list of tenderers will be drawn up from the list of applicants returning either a Single European Procurement Document (ESPD) or (only where this is not available) a questionnaire or providing other evidence of competence as set out in the advertisement. - (ii) Where a Restricted procedure is used, the ESPD must be made available electronically and freely to all candidates at the time of publishing the Contract notice, along with all other relevant procurement documentation.
+In selecting the candidates to be invited to tender, the Assessor must accept the ESPD, consisting of an updated self-declaration as preliminary evidence confirming that the relevant candidate fulfils the conditions necessary for being invited to tender.
+The Assessor may require candidates and tenderers at any moment during the procedure to submit all or any of the supporting documents where this is necessary to ensure the proper conduct of the procedure.